The Airline Project

-The demand is based on a few factors: the size of the airports, the distance between the airports, the passenger types the airports generate or receive and the relation between the countries.
+The demand is based on a few factors: the size of the airports, the distance between the airports, the passenger types the airports generate or receive, and the relation between the countries.

-The filling degree is based on more different factors: the competition on the route or if there is a cheaper connecting flight elsewhere, the ticket price, the frequency you fly with, the reputation of your airline, the departure and arrival time, the comfort in the cabin versus the flight time, and many more.
+The filling degree is based on more different factors: the competition on the route or whether there is a cheaper connecting flight elsewhere, the ticket price, the frequency you fly with, the reputation of your airline, the departure and arrival time, the comfort in the cabin versus the flight time, and many more.